-If you have AS and you do carry the HLA-B27 gene, there is a 50% chance that your child will inherit the gene.
-But this does not mean that they will necessarily develop AS.
+If you have axSpA and you do carry the HLA-B27 gene, there is a 50% chance that your child will inherit the gene.
+But this does not mean that they will necessarily develop axSpA.

-On average, the child of someone with AS has only a 7% chance of developing the condition.
-If the child has inherited the HLA-B27 gene, this risk doubles to about 13%.
-The risk is much lower (probably less than 1 in 15) if it was a grandparent or uncle/aunt who was affected by AS.
+If the child has inherited the HLA-B27 gene from a parent with axSpA, the risk of axSpA in that child is approximately 20%.

+The risk is much lower (probably less than 1 in 15) if it was a grandparent or uncle/aunt who was affected by axSpA.